 The Performance Improvement Plan (PIP) is a great way to give struggling employees the opportunity to succeed while still holding them accountable for past performance.
-The PIP may be done in conjunction with a performance evaluation or as a stand alone assessment.
+The PIP may be done in conjunction with a performance evaluation or as a stand-alone assessment.
 The goal of the PIP is to improve performance and provide guidance to the employee, and the documentation helps put the employee back on track.
 The employee may need more training or help in understanding what is expected of them in order to be successful in meeting the criteria of the PIP.
 The supervisor should document the areas of the employee's performance that need improvement, as well as establish a provisional action plan for improvement.
 The employee is expected to demonstrate continued improvement.
 The supervisor will monitor and provide feedback to the employee regarding his or her performance on the PIP and may take additional disciplinary action, if warranted, through the progressive discipline process, up to and including termination at any time.
+At the completion of the Performance Improvement Plan, the supervisor shall document the outcome in writing and provide a copy to the Human Resources Office.